Learn everything you need to know about applying to Temple as a transfer student.

 Transform your college experience—and your future—at Temple, where nearly half of new Owls transfer from other colleges and universities.

-2. Apply using the Common Application.
+Apply using the Common App.

-Temple exclusively uses the Common Application for all transfer student submissions.
+Temple exclusively uses the Common App for all transfer student submissions.
 Be sure to indicate in your application if you are a Dual Admissions student.
 Dual Admissions is our partnership with local, two-year community colleges through which you can enroll at Temple.

 What We Consider